This is an article relating to the State of Oportia. Click here for more information.

 Main article: Navy of Oportia

-• Maritime Component Force - Ensures naval defense and maritime security, equipped with modern vessels and supported by coastal defense systems.
+The Maritime Component Force ensured naval defense and maritime security, equipped with modern vessels and supported by coastal defense systems.
+The Navy was completely disbanded in 1746 AN, with most vessels transferred to Zeed and personnel either dismissed or reassigned to the new Maritime Self-Defense Force in limited roles.

 Main article: Air Force of Oportia